Equity

 Special U.S. Large Cap Value Equity Strategy

-The strategy aims to deliver long-term capital appreciation by investing primarily in large-cap companies with above-average capital appreciation potential and below-average risk.
+The strategy aims to deliver long-term capital appreciation by investing primarily in large-cap companies by using a disciplined, consistent valuation process that evaluates each stock’s upside reward relative to its downside risk.

 Competitive advantages